East Africa rugby union team: First Tuskers Copperbelt Tour 1954

 Played 8 matches, won 7 and lost 1 (to the Copperbelt XV).

 Second Tuskers Copperbelt Tour 1962

-In 1962 the Tuskers, captained By Chris Young, toured the Copperbelt region of Northern Rhodesia (now Zambia) for the second time.
+In 1962, the Tuskers, captained By Chris Young, toured the Copperbelt region of Northern Rhodesia (now Zambia) for the second time.
 They played seven matches winning two; those played against Ndola and Mufulira.

 Third Tuskers England tour 1966

-September 1966, Toured England.
-Captain was Brian Granville-Ross, Manager was Balf Laing, Assistant Manager was Peter Griffiths.
+In September 1966, the Third Tuskers toured England.
+Their captain was Brian Granville-Ross, their manager was Balf Laing, and their assistant manager was Peter Griffiths.

 Played against Richmond F.C., Blackheath F.C., Anti-Assassins, Wilmslow RUFC, Vale of Lune RUFC, Harlequin F.C. and Fylde.
 All matches were lost.

 Fourth Tuskers Ireland Tour 1972

 This tour took place in September 1972.
-The team played eight matches winning three.
+The team played eight matches, winning three.